 European Health Insurance Card

-If you are looking for employment after training with Flying Fish, you may need a Work Visa.
+If you are looking for employment after training with Flying Fish, you may need a Working Visa.

-If you hold an Australian passport you do not need a visa for Greece.
-If you are resident in Australia but not an Australian citizen, please see the website of the Greek Embassy in Canberra for information on applying for a visa
+If you hold an Australian passport, you do not need a visa for Greece.
+If you are a resident of Australia but not an Australian citizen, please see the website of the Greek Embassy in Canberra for information on applying for a visa.

-If you need a visa for Greece you should apply for a Schengen visa at a Greek consulate in the country where you normally live.
+If you need a visa for Greece, you should apply for a Schengen visa at a Greek consulate in the country where you usually live.

 Citizens of most countries can enter the UK for a period of up to six months without formalities.

 If you do need a visa to join Flying Fish in the UK, it will be a General Visitor visa.
 DO NOT apply for a Student Visa.